|College:||Fresno Pacific '92|

 From 2004-08, he coached five All-Region first-team selections, one second-team honoree, four All-NWAACC Tournament players and four academic all-stars.

 Before teaming up with Sorenson at BCC, Lowe was the head girls’ basketball coach at Lake Washington High School in Kirkland, Wash.
 He also spent more than seven years in the classroom as a special education teacher in the Lake Washington, Issaquah and Richland school districts.

 Lowe is a 2001 graduate of Central Washington University, where he received his bachelor’s degree in special education.
 He went on to earn a master’s in technological education from Walden University in Baltimore, Md.

 He is married to Brianne Lowe (formerly Smedley), who is the varsity volleyball coach at Cheney High School.
-They have one daughter; 1-year old Harper.
+They have two daughters, Harper and Kiernan.

 |College:||Eastern Washington '02|

 Hewa (formerly Chase) returned to her alma mater prior to the